Nonprofit-Open-Data-Collective/machine_learning_mission_codes/docs/accuracy.md

 ## Common Metrics

-Takaya Saito and Marc Rehmsmeier have developed a great website explaining some commmon fit metrics that we present here [WEBSITE](https://classeval.wordpress.com/introduction/basic-evaluation-measures/).
+Takaya Saito and Marc Rehmsmeier have developed a great website explaining some commmon fit metrics that we present here.
+[LINK TO WEBSITE](https://classeval.wordpress.com/introduction/basic-evaluation-measures/)